 Data Coordination and Institutional Reports – Serve as the primary information center for both external and internal requests for data.
 Design, program and distribute reports to all management levels within the University on enrollment, credit hour production, numbers of majors, average section size, degrees granted, mean grades, faculty loads and induced course loads.
 Prepare the Student Profile and other fact books.

 Decision and Technical Support - Design and develop models to support the planning and decision making activities of executive management.
 In addition to enrollment forecasting and simulation models, areas of model development include tuition and fee revenues, student flow, faculty flow, and cost performance.
 Provide computer programming support to all higher administrative offices when required.

 Enrollment Forecasts – Prepare the annual enrolment and credit forecast submitted with RAMP.
 Develop and refine forecasting models for new and continuing students.
 Assist higher management in the establishment of enrollment targets.
 Provide analytical support to the Ad Hoc Enrollment Committee by analyzing application and acceptance flows and projecting fall semester new freshmen and transfer.

 Program Review and Academic Planning Support – Support the Provost Office in the program review and academic planning process by providing program data and analyses on enrollment, moors, credit hours, student characteristics, faculty loads and costs.
 Also, support the University’s assessment efforts and the annual review of undergraduate education.

-Cost and Load Studies – Prepare and analyze the Unit Cost Study, Faculty Credit Hour Study, and Program Major Cost Study that are submitted annually to the Illinois Board of Higher Education.
+Cost and Load Studies – Prepare and analyze the Discipline Cost Study for the annual submission to the Illinois Board of Higher Education.
 For purposes of internal management, prepare and analyze reports on departmental credit hour production, credit hour costs and faculty loads.
-Distribute and process faculty activity reports.